 RUZO: Every company that I’d work with, every geologist I could get my hands on, I’d ask, “Hey, have you heard of a boiling river, a large, big, thermal river in the middle of the Amazon?
 I heard about it in a legend.”
 Some people just laughed it off and said, “Ah, whatever.”

 The very last time I asked that question was actually kind of funny.
 I was at a mining company.
 I had just given this presentation, and it went really, really well.
 There was a much older geologist, very put together, who was sitting back there, and I was talking to him about it.

-HOFFMAN: Many people thought he was asking a stupid question.
+HOFFMAN: Most people thought he was asking a stupid question.
 But Andrés had grown up between Peru and Nicaragua.
 He was fascinated by the Amazon.
-And he believed, as a scientist, that the Boiling River could exist.
+And he believed, as a scientist, that the boiling river could exist.
 LIke any explorer, he found help in some unlikely places.